vyos/vyos-documentation/docs/configuration/firewall/index.rst

 .. cfgcmd:: set firewall group port-group <name> port [portname | portnumber | startport-endport]

    Define a port group.
-A port name are any name defined in /etc/services. e.g.: http
+A port name can be any name defined in /etc/services. e.g.: http

    .. code-block:: none